Swirrl/grafter-docs/_about/004_grafter_faq.md

 tabular data from source files like Spreadsheets and Shapefiles into linked data.

-in the future we hope to be able to provide additional tooling in this area.
+One of the main differences between Grafter and Incanter is that Grafter strongly emphasises the need for defining operations as lazy (stream-like) operations, where as Incanter typically follows an eager loading approach.

+Because ETL is often defining transformations on large datasets, we believe that where possible the whole Extract, Transform and Load operation should be done in a single pass, without loading whole Datasets into memory.

 ### Aren't you just remaking Google/Open Refine?

 We love OpenRefine and spent a long time assessing it as an alternative to Grafter.
-Indeed OpenRefine with the RDF plugin is superficially very close to our vision of an end user data transformation tooling.
+Indeed OpenRefine with the RDF plugin is superficially very close to our vision of end user data transformation tooling.

 Unfortunately though, Open Refine was built primarily to be a desktop tool for data cleaning, and although people have tried it is not really